-So here you can see that I have a message titled SAMPLE, and I have the template name filled out, the text shortcut which is literally the word SAMPLE in this case, and this is the message that will come up if I type the word SAMPLE in gmail message and hit the TAB key.
+So here you can see that I have a message titled SAMPLE, and I have the template name filled out, the text shortcut which is literally the word SAMPLE in this case, and this is the message that will come up if I type the word SAMPLE in Gmail message and hit the TAB key.

 And this is how it works….

-As you’re editing the template if you want to automatically address the email to the person you’re writing to, just click the VARIABLES dropdown and this is gonna give you a couple of merge fields that you can select from,
+As you’re editing the template if you want to automatically address the email to the person you’re writing to, just click the VARIABLES drop down and this is gonna give you a couple of merge fields that you can select from,

-And if you want to add their FIRST NAME when you address your email, the plugin will grab the first name from your address book and populate it in the email so you don’t even need to type the recipients first name.
+If you want to add their FIRST NAME when you address your email, the plugin will grab the first name from your address book and populate it in the email so you don’t even need to type the recipients first name.

 Again, as long as they are in your address book.